 He goes on to say, “Without curiosity, we are unable to sustain our attention, we avoid risks, we abort challenging tasks, we compromise our intellectual development, we fail to achieve competencies and strengths, we limit our ability to form relationships with other people, and essentially, stagnate.”
 Kashdan is not talking about leadership, but it’s easy to make the bridge between the things he discusses and what it means to be a leader during a time of uncertainty and change.

 I’ve come to believe that curiosity is the baseline for most of the other things we want from leaders during times of change.
 It is the platform for our new way of interacting with the world.
 It gives rise to thoughtful listening because people who are not curious have no need to listen—they just have a need to tell things.
 It gives rise to creating cultures where people learn, because people who are not curious don’t tend to surround themselves with curious people.
-It gives rise to innovation, which is always fueled by the little nagging question, “How could we do this better?”
+It gives rise to innovation, which is always fuelled by the little nagging question, “How could we do this better?”
 Without curiosity, I can’t see how a leader can be growing and changing—and improving—over time.

 People are born curious.
 The 3 year old’s constant, “Why?
 Why?
 Why?” stage at some point drives every parent crazy.
 And then, somehow, we begin to train it out of our children.
 We encourage right answers, and not good questions.
 We test and promote and celebrate the clever solving of problems, not the critically important initial step of posing problems.